jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 3.5.8 =
+* Fix: When the gallery is empty, automatically gets the images attached to the post.
+* Update: Better i18n support for admin.
+* Note: If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/wplr-sync/reviews/?rate=5#new-post), that will help us tremendously :) Thank you!

 = 3.5.7 =
 * Fix: Avoid an issue (when a gallery had an issue, all the other galleries weren't rendered).
 * Update: Admin refresh.
-* Note: If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/wplr-sync/reviews/?rate=5#new-post), that will help us tremendously :) Thank you!

 = 3.5.4 =
 * Fix: Default order issue.